Mansur-Mustafin/LDTS-berzerk/docs/README.md

 >
 > ### Consequences
 > The use of the State and Factory patterns in the current design allows the following benefits:
-> > It’s easy to create new types of enemies and different moving strategies without having to make changes to the main code
+> - > It’s easy to create new types of enemies and different moving strategies without having to make changes to the main code
-> > We can change enemy moving strategy during the game
+> - > We can change enemy moving strategy during the game
-> > The use of strategies is separated from its creation
+> - > The use of strategies is separated from its creation
-> > Eliminates conditional statements
+> - > Eliminates conditional statements
->
-&nbsp;

-### CODE SMELLS E SUGESTÕES DE REFACTORING
->
->_(Descrever 3 a 5 code smells que identificamos na nossa implementação atual e sugerir formas de como o código pode ser refactured de forma a removê-las.
-Cada uma deve ser descrita na sua subsecção própria)_ </br>
->
-> **Exemplo de implementação:** </br>
->> #### DATA CLASS
-> -The `PlatformSegment` class is a **Data Class**, as it contains only fields, and no behavior. > - This is problematic because […].
-> -A way to improve the code would be to move the `isPlatformSegmentSolid()` method to the `PlatformSegment` class, as this logic is purely concerned with the `PlatformSegment` class.
 >
 &nbsp;

 ### TESTING